cmyster/git-commands/README.md

 # git-commands
-List with git commands and tricks
+Short txt with a bunch of commands to remember and tricks.